kyleluck/canvas-game/README.md

 # Canvas Game with HTML canvas

 # Game Instructions
-Move the hero with the arrow keys.
-Capture the monster (green) while avoiding the goblins (red).
+Move the hero (Steve Jobs) with the arrow keys.
+Capture the monster (Apple) while avoiding the goblins (Windows).

 Press the spacebar to start a new game.